 On the other hand, some people develop sleep anxiety.
 This occurs when sleepers dread going to bed at night due to the difficulty of falling and staying asleep.

 Unfortunately, the more people suffer from sleep deprivation, the more they tend to feel stressed and experience anxiety.
 When this happens, they get stuck in a seemingly endless cycle of sleep problems and acute stress.

-The best option for this dilemma is to seek treatment to manage stress and reduce anxiety.
-Trying a weighted blanket can be a good start.
+The best option for this dilemma is to seek treatment to manage the symptoms Trying a weighted blanket for anxiety and insomnia can be a viable solution.